Patrick-Duvall/bit1yke/README.md

-# Bitlyke
+# Bit1yke

-Bitlyke is a link shortening Ruby on Rails API similar to [bitly](https://bitly.com/).
+Bit1yke is a link shortening Ruby on Rails API similar to [bitly](https://bitly.com/).
 I had built a link shortener in the past but wanted to re-visit the idea with a year of professional coding experience following best practices as I understand them.
 ### Overview

 A user can post a `user_id` and a `full_url` to a shortening endpoint, which returns to them a shortened link.

 If this link is clicked, a visit to that link is recorded and the user is redirected to the `full_url` associated with that link.

-The number of times a link has been clicked can be accessed by hitting an analytics endpoint and passing in the slug of a short_link.
+The number of times a link has been clicked can be accessed by hitting an analytics endpoint and passing in the slug of a `short_link`.

-Shortened links are uniquely scoped to users, which is to say two different users could create a `short_link` of the same url but would each receive a `short_link` with a unique slug.
+Shortened links are uniquely scoped to users.
+Two different users could create a `short_link` of the same url but would each receive a `short_link` with a unique slug.

 # Endpoints
 - [Short Link Create](#short-link-create)